 Closing, or settlement, the term used for the process that finally makes you the official owner of the house you've purchased should be an exciting event.
 You have made an offer on the house, the seller has accepted the offer, you have been approved for a mortgage and taken care of other obligations necessary for purchase (home owner's insurance, etc.), and all that remains is to sign dozens of papers and pay your settlement, or closing, costs.
 Closing costs refer to the costs associated with purchasing and selling a property.
 It's the closing costs that dampens buyer's excitement at closing.
 This is largely due to the fact that people do not have a clear idea of what closing costs are or why they have to pay them.
 When you understand the individual fees, know the whys and wherefores of the fees, closing can again become an exciting event.

-A lender's Good Faith Estimate provides you with the fees that you are likely to pay at closing.
-The lender will give you a Good Faith Estimate within three business days of receiving your loan application, as required by RESPA.
-The three words Good, Faith, and Estimate are key.
-The lender focuses on the word estimate, the buyer focuses on the word good, and faith is what brings the two together.
+A lender's Loan Estimate provides you with the fees that you are likely to pay at closing.
+The lender will give you a Loan Estimate within three business days of receiving your loan application, as required by TILA-RESPA.
 When buyers have confidence in the business practices of their lender, then the faith is strong because they know there will be few surprises at closing.
-The fact remains that the Good Faith Estimate is only an estimate, and actual fees may differ from the estimate at closing.
+The fact remains that the Loan Estimate is only an estimate, and actual fees may differ from the estimate at closing.

-Closing costs can be confusing for three reasons:
+Closing costs can be confusing for four reasons:

 - There is not an industry standard for the names of the various fees, and some state laws regulate the name of some fees.